flytbase/flytdocs/source/docs/FlytOS/Developers/BuildingCustomApps/RemoteMobile.rst

 The front end of the app is developed in HTML, CSS, JS/Jquery .

-To start building an Android App using Cordova all you need to do is, add the files of `Flyt_Web_SDK`_ to this project and build your App like you would a Web App (editing the app.html and app.js files).
+To start building an Android App using Cordova all you need to do is, add the files of `FlytSDK Web <https://downloads.flytbase.com/flytos/downloads/sdk/Flyt_Web_SDK.zip>`_ to this project and build your App like you would a Web App (editing the app.html and app.js files).

 Building and running the project